suptalentdev/EthereumMiningCalculator/README.md

 Currently under development, don't trust it just yet.

-## Dev Requirements

-* node.js & npm
-* bower (npm install -g bower)
-* grunt-cli (npm install -g grunt-cli)

 ## Getting Started

+_I haven't tested these setup commands.
+There may be extra steps, but it should be straight-forward. _

 1. Install node.js.
-I reccomend using 'nvm' (node version manager) to do this so you can switch between node versions at will.
+I reccomend using [nvm](https://github.com/creationix/nvm) so you can switch between node versions easily (not required for this project).
-2. Install bower globally ''''$ npm install -g bower''''
+2. Install bower globally `$ npm install -g bower`
-3. Install grunt globally ''''$ npm install -g grunt-cli''''
+3. Install grunt globally `$ npm install -g grunt-cli`
-4. Switch to the this project dir and do an npm install ''''$ npm install''''
+4. Switch to the project dir and do an npm install `$ npm install`
-5. Run the build script with npm ''''npm start''''
+5. Run the build script with npm `$ npm start`

-PS.
-We're using node only cause it's easiest for angular dev - you don't need to write any actual node JS.

 ## What does what?